Thursday, January 7, 2016

 False Conscience

 For instance, a Sikh male believed that it was a violation of his religion to remove his turban and be seen in public with his flowing long hair.
 He removed his turban and let his hair hang down in public, but afterwards, when someone suggested his parents might find out, he felt very guilty about having done so.
-In fact, this twenty-eight-year-old Sikh became so anxious about his parents discovering that he had dishonored this religious tradition when attending a nightclub, the rest of his holiday became an internalized torment.
+In fact, this twenty-eight-year-old Sikh became so anxious about his parents discovering that he had dishonored this religious tradition by attending a nightclub that the rest of his holiday became an internalized torment.

 Everyone who hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.
 By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 (1 John 3:15-16)